Master of Education - Curriculum and Instruction

 The Master of Education meets the needs of professional teachers who already are certified and desire a graduate specialty in elementary education or secondary education.
 Candidates enrolled in the masters of education program at Belhaven University are required to take a core of courses for 21 hours.
-In addition, students desiring additional hours in Teacher as Leader take 3 online courses in this area of emphasis for 9 credits.
+In addition, students desiring additional hours in MED-Curriculum and Instruction take 3 online courses in this area of emphasis for 9 credits.
 The degree program concludes with a comprehensive capstone course.COURSE DESCRIPTIONS COURSE SCHEDULE

 Master of Education